 According to Warden, Palmer intentionally left a tribe at the Warden property and there appears to have been an agreement for them to help with the agricultural needs of Warden.
 The tribe also appears to have been more cooperative previously than at the date Warden is writing his letter.

 Previously, I have written about the temporary reservations in the Willamette Valley.
-Palmer established a network of farmers in western Oregon where he would temporarily leave the Kalapuya, Molalla, and Chinookan tribes, until they would be moved to the permanent reservation at Grand Ronde.
-This was as least a ten month habitation by the tribes, from March 1855 to January 1856.
+Palmer established a network of farmers in western Oregon where he would temporarily leave the Kalapuya, Molalla, and Chinookan tribes until they would be moved to the permanent reservation at Grand Ronde.
+This was at least a ten-month habitation by the tribes, from March 1855 to January 1856.
 Many of the tribes appear to have remained at their original village sites in this period which suggests the same for the Warden DLC.